uavaustin/docs.uavaustin.org/guides/nodejs/src/README.md

 JavaScript serves as the scripting language for the browser.
-Node.js provides a set of libraries that enable the use of JavaScript to have file system access, host http servers, etc. for the server.
+Node.js provides a set of libraries that enable the use of JavaScript to have file system access, host HTTP servers, etc. for the server.
 Node.js uses the V8 JavaScript engine from Chrome.

 JavaScript is a dynamically and weakly typed language.
 The language itself is